merely-useful/py-rse/index.md

 At this point, we are ready to generate our webpage.
 The `docs` sub-directory contains a Makefile that was generated by `sphinx-quickstart`.
-If we run `make html` and open `docs/_build/index.html` in a web browser we'll have a website landing page with minimal documentation (Figure \@ref(fig:packaging-sphinx-landing-page-original)).
+If we run `make html` and open `docs/_build/index.html` in a web browser, we'll have a landing page with minimal documentation (Figure \@ref(fig:packaging-sphinx-landing-page-original)).
 If we click on the `Module Index` link we can access the documentation for the individual modules (Figures \@ref(fig:packaging-sphinx-module-list) and \@ref(fig:packaging-sphinx-module-countwords)).